Brand Strategy to Steal Share

 How do you steal share in your branding strategy?

-Only by creating a consistent branding strategy for all your communication that focus solely upon that single brand purpose of stealing share.
+Create a consistent branding strategy for all your communication.
+And, focus solely on that single brand purpose of stealing share.

 How does your branding strategy process work?